 The objective of this study is to enhance and improve basic SBMA enablers and to add a few new ones.
 Topics to be addressed include:

-Enhance the stage 2 definitions of the Fault Supervision MnS in TS 28.532 (with potential impact on TS 28.622/28.623)
+Investigate how the stage 2 definitions of the Fault Supervision MnS in TS 28.532 can be enhanced (with potential impact on TS 28.622/28.623)

-Enhance the stage 2 definitions of the Prov MnS in TS 28.532 (to reflect mainly bulk CM capabilities available already in the REST SS and NETCONF SS)
+Investigate how the stage 2 definitions of the Prov MnS in TS 28.532 can be enhanced (to reflect mainly CM capabilities available already in the REST SS and NETCONF SS)

-Enhance notification subscription mechanism in TS 28.622 (to allow for more targeted subscriptions, e.g. for changes of single attributes)
+Investigate if new capabilities should be added to the Provisioning MnS, for example the concept of creating and removing attributes of managed object instances, or filter profiles

-Improve versioning concept (to allow for stage 3 definition versioning independent of the TS version number)
+Investigate how the notification subscription mechanism in TS 28.622 can be enhanced (to allow for more targeted subscriptions, e.g. for changes of single attributes)

-Include statements on backwads compatability of stage 3 definitions
+Study versioning concepts (to allow forversioning independent of the TS version number)

-Add logging capability (not moved to SBMA)
+Studybackwads compatability concepts

-Add transaction capability (not moved to SBMA)
+Investigate how the logging capability in the IRP framework (TS 32.332) can be moved to SBMA, and potentially be benhanced to include e.g. also operations

-Add generic triggers for starting and stopping functions based one time and other events
+Investigate how the transaction capability in the IRP framework (TS 32.612) can be moved to SBMA, and potentially be enhanced

-Enhance the REST CRUD operations (e.g. with XPath filter profiles)
+Study the need for generic triggers for starting and stopping functions based on specific events

-Enhance the specification methodology (e.g. introduction of a Presence Qualifier, specification template for NRM fragments, introduction of common stage 2 data type definitions, naming conventions for e.g. attributes, object classes and data types)
+Study enhancements for the specification methodology (e.g. introduction of a Presence Qualifier, specification template for NRM fragments, introduction of common stage 2 data type definitions, naming conventions for e.g. attributes, object classes and data types)

 5 Expected Output and Time scale